 They only want a conviction, so at the end of the day, the military-specific offense is irrelevant as long as the conviction is received.
 Do not think for a moment that a presumably trivial accusation will go away.
 If the prosecution wants to make an example out of someone, they will use whatever lawful means at their disposal to ensure “justice” is done.
 Our team has the experience to thwart these accusations and preserve careers.

-If you have been charged with a military criminal offense in Alaska or Nationwide, The Law Office of Bradly A. Carlson, L.L.C., can advise you of your rights and options under the military criminal system and will vigorously defend you against the charges brought by the government.
+If you have been charged with a military criminal offense in Alaska or Nationwide, Carlson Law Group, LLC, can advise you of your rights and options under the military criminal system and will vigorously defend you against the charges brought by the government.

-The Law Office of Bradly A. Carlson, L.L.C., has vast experience protecting servicemembers’ rights in courts-martial and other proceedings.
+Carlson Law Group, LLC, has vast experience protecting servicemembers’ rights in courts-martial and other proceedings.
 Contact us today for your confidential case evaluation, or call 907-677-8111.